Simon-Brandt/ShellArgparser/docs/roadmap.md

 ## 5. Roadmap

-Future argparser versions will add several new features and address known issues.
+Future Argparser versions will add several new features and address known issues.
 The following sections shall give an overview over them.

 ### 5.1.
 Future enhancements